hyperledger/fabric/docs/source/commands/peerchannel.md

 ## peer channel fetch
 ```
-Fetch a specified block, writing it to a file.
+[DEPRECATED] Fetch a specified block from peer or orderer, writing it to a file.
+Instead of this command, use "peercli channel fetch" or "osnadmin fetch".

 Usage:
   peer channel fetch <newest|oldest|config|(number)> [outputfile] [flags]